evoWeb/sf_register/Documentation/Configuration/Validation/Index.rst

 Changes since version 9.0.0
 ---------------------------

-Since version 9 validators are only used for selected fields.
+Since version 9 validators are only used for selected fields, it's not necessary to remove validation configuration only because certain fields should not be present in the form.
 Beside that the configuration changed from using "Evoweb\SfRegister\Validation\Validator\RequiredValidator" to "Evoweb.SfRegister:Required"

 In general the pattern for a validation rule is